NativeScript/docs-v7/ui/action-bar.md

 Android (set with `android.position`):

-* `actionBar`\[default\] - Puts the item in the action bar.
+* `actionBar`\[default\]: Puts the item in the ActionBar.
 Action item can be rendered both as text or icon.
-* `popup` - Puts the item in the options menu.
+* `popup`: Puts the item in the options menu.
 Items will be rendered as text.
-* `actionBarIfRoom` - Puts the item in the action bar if there is room for it.
+* `actionBarIfRoom`: Puts the item in the ActionBar if there is room for it.
 Otherwise, puts it in the options menu.

 iOS (set with `ios.position`):

-* `left`\[default\] - Puts the item on the left side of the action bar.
+* `left`\[default\]: Puts the item on the left side of the ActionBar.
-* `right` - Puts the item on the left side of the action bar.
+* `right`: Puts the item on the right side of the ActionBar.

 ## Setting Icons

 You can use the `icon` property to set an image instead of text for the action item.
-You can use local image (e.g. `~/images/add.png`) or resource (e.g. `res://ic_add`).
-Because there is no way to set explicitly `width` and `height` for icons, the recommended approach is using resources.
+You can use local image (e.g., `~/images/add.png`) or resource (e.g., `res://ic_add`).
+Because there is no way to explicitly set `width` and `height` for icons, the recommended approach is using resources.

-You can use the `ios.systemIcon` and `android.systemIcon` properties to show system icons.
-If you define a system icon - it will be used instead of `icon` and `text` properties.
+You can use the `android.systemIcon` and `ios.systemIcon` properties to show system icons.
+If you define a system icon, it will be used instead of `icon` and `text` properties.

 Values for `android.systemIcon` correspond to the resources names of the built-in Android system icons.
 For a full list of Android drawable names, see [http://androiddrawables.com](http://androiddrawables.com).